Ypurek/Ypurek/README.md

 ### Hi there 👋
+## I'm Oleksii Ostapov

+- 🐞 QA Engineer
+- 🤖 Test Automatizator
+- 💬 Blogger

+I'm big fan of test automation and performance testing.
+Love ❤️ [locust](https://locust.io/) and [playwright](https://playwright.dev/python/)

+## QA Mania Blog
+With my friends we running blog about testing in Telegram - https://t.me/qamania
+Also we have website - https://qamania.org
+Here we talk about our testing experience and share IT realted news

 <!--
 **Ypurek/Ypurek** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.